yistLin/prove-it/_posts/2019-09-13-prove-that-noahs-ark-is-a-picture-of-the-church-being-built.md

 ---
 layout: post
-title: "Prove that Noah’s ark is a picture of the church being built"
+title: "Prove That Noah’s Ark Is a Picture of the Church Being Built"
-tags: [God's building, Noah's ark]
+tags: [Noah's ark]
+categories: ["God's Building"]
 ---

 1 Pet 3:21